-While hospitalized, heart attack patients are hooked to electrocardiogram machines for constant monitoring, in case heart rhythm abnormalities develop.
+In the hospital, electrocardiogram machines are used to monitor the heart and watch for rhythm abnormalities.
 If the heart starts beating too fast or too slow, various medications may be given.
 Some patients may be fitted with pacemakers.
-If a patient experiences a dangerous arrhythmia known as ventricular fibrillation, an electric shock to the chest is given.
-Patients who show signs of congestive heart failure are given a variety of medications to decrease strain on the heart and to encourage the heart to beat more forcefully.
+If a patient experiences a dangerous arrhythmia known as ventricular fibrillation, electric shock may be used to restore the normal rhythm.
+Patients who show signs of congestive heart failure receive a variety of medications to decrease strain on the heart and encourage the heart to beat more forcefully.

 As a preventive measure, most heart attack survivors take a daily aspirin tablet to thin the blood.
 Other drugs may also be prescribed, depending on the patient.

-Some patients require invasive procedures to improve blood flow to the heart over the long term.
-The two most common procedures are angioplasty -- a catheter technique that widens clogged arteries by breaking up plaques -- and coronary bypass surgery, which diverts blood flow around clogged arteries.
+Some patients need invasive procedures to improve blood flow to the heart over the long term.
+The two most common procedures are:

 Lifestyle After a Heart Attack